DuncanStewart1234/Project-Group-55/Golang-Angular/README.txt

 1. Download the Golang-Angular directory and open two terminals in that directory.

 2. Run 'go run src/server/main.go' in the first terminal.
 This is to launch the backend portion of our project.
-&nbsp;&nbsp;&nbsp;If you get an error message such as 'cannot find package "github.com/..." in any of: ...', then run
-&nbsp;&nbsp;&nbsp;'go get "github.com/..."' for that package.
+   If you get an error message such as 'cannot find package "github.com/..." in any of: ...', then run 'go get "github.com/..."' for that package.

 3. In the second terminal, run 'ng serve' to launch the frontend portion of our project.